wilsonquispealanoca/wilsonquispe.io/_posts/rebuilding-blog.md

 ### 2. Inspiration

-I have been a long-time reader of [Lee Robinson's blog](https://leerob.io) and have always been impressed with his content.
-His [website code and aesthetic](https://github.com/leerob/leerob.io) was a great inspiration to mine as evidenced in my use of his search input on my blog index page 😅.
+I have been a long-time reader of [Timo Lins blog](https://timo.sh/) and have always been impressed with his content.
+His [website code and aesthetic](https://github.com/timolins) was a great inspiration to mine as evidenced in my use of his search input on my blog index page 😅.
 Though, I did alter my search filter to also search within the summary my posts instead of just the titles.

 If you are interested in Next.js development, I highly recommend following him, as he works for Vercel and has been a great resource to me.

 [Timothy Lin](https://www.timlrx.com) is a developer, data scientist, economist, and co-founder of [Cylynx](https://www.cylynx.io/).
 I stumbled upon him when scouring Github repositories for Next.js + MDX examples.
-For his personal site and [Next.js Tailwind Starter Blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog), he *also* got his inspiration from Lee Robinson, though his design differs, adding a flair of color and tags to organize his posts.
+For his personal site and [Next.js Tailwind Starter Blog template](https://github.com/timlrx/tailwind-nextjs-starter-blog), he *also* got his inspiration from Timo Lins, though his design differs, adding a flair of color and tags to organize his posts.

 ## 3. Features / Stack